brad lewis, MSc - registered provisional psychologist

 some solutions you have tried that did not work?", "What haven’t you considered trying?", and "What are your strengths that the concern has made hard to recognize?"

-Brad is LGBTQ+ affirming and is currently accepting new clients.
+Brad is LGBTQ+ affirming and is not currently accepting new clients.

 dustin hrycun, MA - registered provisional psychologist